-Painting pumpkins along with kids is a cool Halloween activity for kids.
-It can create a learning environment for children.
-If you want to try it this Halloween, read the process to do it deftly at The Artful Parent.
+Painting pumpkins can create a learning environment for children.
+If you want to try it this Halloween, read the instructions to do it deftly at The Artful Parent.

 Painted riverside cobbles

-Kids can also participate in painting cobbles and rocks.
-They can be turned into jack-o’-lanterns or snowman-themed Halloween props.
+Kids can also participate in painting cobbles and rocks, which can be turned into jack-o’-lanterns or snowman-themed Halloween props.
 Find out more at Glued To My Crafts Blog.

 If you want to make Halloween scary, then making a spooky boo basket with kids will be a perfect family event.
-See how to make one at Probably Parents.
+They can simply make one by layering up different Halloween decorations.